jogeshwar01/bullet-exchange-ui/README.md

 Bullet is a next-generation blockchain that aims to redefine the user experience of decentralized applications and on-chain trading.
 Bullet leverages the state of the art when it comes to blockchain design and zero-knowledge cryptography to enable highly performant yet verifiable applications.

 This repository is a frontend clone of the [Bullet Exchange](https://app.bullet.xyz/) platform, designed to replicate its user interface and functionality.
-The backend is a proxy to the Vest Exchange backend, while the websocket communication is handled via Vest's WebSocket API.
+The backend is a proxy to another Exchange backend, while the websocket communication is handled via WebSocket API.
 This

-For further details, refer to the [Vest API documentation](https://docs.vest.exchange/getting-started/vest-api#get-klines) and [Bullet API documentation](https://docs.bullet.xyz/).
+For further details, refer to the [Bullet API documentation](https://docs.bullet.xyz/).

 > **Note:** This project is for frontend design and learning purposes only.
 It makes read-only API calls to the Exchange backend, and no actual trading occurs here.
-The Vest Exchange and Bullet Exchange platforms holds the copyright to all associated assets and functionality.
+The Bullet Exchange platforms holds the copyright to all associated assets and functionality.

 ## User Interface